somebox/ai-feedback-loops/README.md

 # Image Loop Generator

-A CLI tool that creates animations by iteratively transforming images using AI models via OpenRouter.
-Give it an image and a "mode" (a preset prompt), and it runs multiple passes through an AI image model, passing each output back as the next input.
+A CLI tool that creates AI-generated animations by iteratively transforming images using AI models via OpenRouter.
+Give it an image and a "mode" (a preset prompt), and it runs multiple passes of image generation, passing each output as the next input.
 The result is a sequence of progressively transformed frames, compiled into a video or GIF.

-I developed this as a way to research different image models to identify biases and limitations.
-As images are progressively transformed you can also observe artifacts and distortions that emerge.
+I developed this as a way to research and compare different image models and to identify biases and limitations.
+As images are progressively transformed you can observe preferences in race, culture and politics, discover guardrails and see artifacts and distortions that emerge.

 This project is loosely based on [nano-banana-loop](https://github.com/radames/nano-banana-loop) but uses [OpenRouter](https://openrouter.ai/) to access various [image generation models](https://openrouter.ai/models?fmt=cards&input_modalities=image&output_modalities=image&order=newest) (instead of fal.ai), and adds new modes and features.